 - Tree trunk lumps due to insect or grub activity

-- Swollen butt due to fire or an ants nest
+- Swollen butt due to fire or an ant nest

 - Thick and vibrant bark – a sign of strong health

 As part of our assessments, we provide a free valuation of your private native forest.
-Determining how much your trees are worth is predominately based on the species and quality of trees recommended as suitable for sustainable harvesting.
+Determining your trees’ worth is predominately based on the species and quality of trees recommended for sustainable harvesting.

 The sustainable timber market in Australia.

-There has been a major shortage of Australian Native timber in recent years.
+There has been a major shortage of Australian native timber in recent years.
 This has been exacerbated due to a simultaneous increase in the number of new homes being constructed and a decrease in available timber due to bushfires and flooding.
 This unprecedented demand has seen the market value for timber continue to grow.
-By sustainably harvesting your timber you will be contributing to a more sustainable Australia.
-You will also be enabling a reduction in the import of timber and helping to manage your private native forest for the long term future benefit.
+By sustainably harvesting your timber, you will contribute to a more sustainable Australia.
+You will also be enabling a reduction in the import of timber and helping to manage your private native forest for the long-term future benefit.

 How much are my trees worth?

-The value of your trees is predominately determined by species, size, quality and location.
+Species, size, quality and location predominately determine the value of your trees.
 Some species grow more consistently healthy and will recover a higher percentage of quality sawn timber.
-Additionally, larger trees can produce larger end sections (sizes) – which are worth more per cubic metre.
+Additionally, larger trees can produce larger end sections (sizes) worth more per cubic metre.